How I 3D-Printed a 5-piece fashion collection at home

 My inspiration was Eugène Delacroix's Liberty Leading the People.
 I modified it so it would look like a 3D picture.
 I was inspired to work with the many triangle present in the painting's composition.

 The first piece I focused on was the "LIBERTE" jacket.
 I modeled the jacket using a software called Blender and produced 3D files; I could now start to experiment with different materials and printers.
+(EDIT: I now find that working with Accumark by my partners at Gerber is much more accurate)

 I was really happy to join an incredible global community of makers who share their knowledge, designs, and time to help each other realize their dreams.